frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 **`UnknownBoard: Unknown board ID 'ESP32-S3-WROOM-1-DevKitC-1-N8R2'`**

-An older copy of this project looked for the board definition inside the OpenFIRE checkout, so it could not be found before that checkout existed.
 The definition now ships in `boards/` and resolves on its own.
 If you still see this, your `platformio.ini` line should read `boards_dir = boards`.

 **The build stops with `SETUP INCOMPLETE`**